mangabe16/lexos/doc_src/docs/user_guide/the_document_term_matrix.md

 ### Normalizing the Values

 The vectorizer is configured by default to generate a matrix of raw counts.
 However, it can often be beneficial to normalize the values in some way such as by calculating the term's frequency in proportion to all terms in the corpus.
-Or, if your documents vary in length, it can be beneficial to calculate the <a href="" target="_blank">term frequency-inverse document frequency (TF-IDF)</a>.
+Or, if your documents vary in length, it can be beneficial to apply a weighting function.
 The vectorizer allows you to do that with the `tf_type`, `idf_type`, `dl_type`, and `norm` parameters, all of which can be set using one the three methods discussed in the previous section.

 !!! note: "TO DO"
     Add more discussion on the most common settings.
 Notes below:

 - `tf_type` controls how term frequencies are calculated (e.g., raw counts, log-scaled, binary presence/absence).
-Options: `"linear"`, `"sqrt"`, `"log"`, `"binary"`.
+Options: "linear", "sqrt", "log", "binary".
+Default is "linear".
 - `idf_type` controls inverse document frequency type, how document frequency scaling is applied (for TF-IDF weighting).
-Options: `None`, `"linear"`, `"sqrt"`, `"log"`.
+Options: None, "linear", "sqrt", "log".
+Default is None.
 - `dl_type`: Controls normalization based on document length.
-Options: `None`, `"linear"`, `"sqrt"`, `"log"`.
+Options: None, "linear", "sqrt", "log".
+Default is None.
 - `norm`: Applies vector normalization.
-Options: `None`, `"l1"`, `"l2"`.
+Options: None, "l1", "l2".
 Normalizes the resulting vectors (rows) to unit length.
 L1 normalization scales the term frequencies in each document so that the sum of the absolute values equals 1.
 This means each document vector is divided by the sum of its term frequencies, turning the values into proportions that sum to 1.
 L2 normalization scales the term frequencies so that the sum of the squares of the values equals 1 (i.e., the Euclidean norm is 1).
 This is useful for algorithms that are sensitive to the length of the document vectors, such as cosine similarity.
+Default is None.

+!!! note "What Settings Should I Choose?

+    If you only want raw counts, just use the default settings.
+Changing an of the other settings will implement various types of weighting functions.
+The <a href="https://github.com/chartbeat-labs/textacy/blob/f08ecbc46020f514b8cbb024778ec4f80456291f/src/textacy/representations/vectorizers.py#L163" target="_blank">Textacy source code</a> provides helpful advice, which is partially reproduced here.

+    > In general, weights may consist of a local component (term frequency), a global component (inverse document frequency), and a normalization component (document length).
+Individual components may be modified: they may have different scaling (e.g. tf vs. sqrt(tf)) or different behaviors (e.g. "standard" idf vs bm25's version).
+There are *many* possible weightings, and some may be better for particular use cases than others.
+When in doubt, though, just go with something standard.

+    One of the most commonly-used weighting settings is <a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf" target="_blank">term frequency-inverse document frequency (TF-IDF)</a>, which measures the importance of a term to a document in a collection of documents, adjusted for the fact that some terms appear more frequently than others.
+The Lexos web app's implementation of TF-IDF has the following settings:

+    - `tf_type="log"`
+    - `idf_type="smooth"`
+    - `norm="l2"`

 ## Getting Term Counts and Frequencies